hissalht/simple_shmup_pico8/notes.md

 ## 19/12/2025
 - add hit sparks for laser
 - 2 basic enemies, one non shooting one shooting at players rapidly
+- draw in between frame ship turn
+- state machine is still broken, think of fix
+- add separate timeline for fire